Uptime Monitors

 Unknown

-Monitor hasn’t been checked yet or status is being determined
+Not checked yet or status is being determined.

-Monitor endpoints that are critical to your service functionality:2.
-Set Appropriate Status Codes
+Monitor endpoints that are critical to your service functionality:

 Dashboard Overview

-Your monitor dashboard shows:- Current Status: Up/Down status for each monitor
+- Current Status — Up/Down status for each monitor

-- Uptime percentage = (Successful checks / Total checks) × 100
+Uptime is calculated as: (Successful checks / Total checks) × 100

 Monitor shows down but service is actually up